semsogutlu/Snake/README.md

 - Then run `yarn run build`
 - Open `index.html` in your browser
 - Play!
-- If you don't wanna install, you can play it online [here](https://semsogutlu.github.io/snake/src/index.html)
+- If you don't wanna install locally, you can play it online [here](https://semsogutlu.github.io/snake/src/index.html)

 ## How it works?
 - The purple square is your snake